La Llave de Mi Corazón: Commercial reception

 The album was a commercial success across Latin America and Europe and sold more than half a million worldwide.
 In the United States, La llave de mi corazón debuted at number one on the Billboard Top Latin Albums and Billboard Tropical Albums on the week of April 7, 2007.
 Also, It debut at 77 on US Billboard 200.
 Following the broadcast of the ceremony of the Latin Grammy`s 2007, which Guerra performed and won six awards, album sales increased by 143% and jump from 44 to 17 on Top Latin Albums the following week.
 It was the 5th Best Selling Digital Latin Album of 2007 with 5,500 copies sold.
-The album sold 80,000 units in the first two months of been released and as of June 2010, it had sold 167,000 copies in the United States.
+The album sold 80,000 units in the first two months of being released and as of June 2010, it had sold 167,000 copies in the United States.

 In Argentina, the album peaked at number 3 on the album charts and was certified platinum for selling over 200,000 copies.
 In Chile, the album peaked at number 2 at the retail album charts according to La Feria del Disco and was certified Gold.
 In Spain, the album sold close to 100,000 units as of April, 2010.
-In Colombia, it sold 17,000 copies in just 3 days of been released and eventually was certified 4 times platinum.
+In Colombia, it sold 17,000 copies in just 3 days of being released and eventually was certified 4 times platinum.
 In Dominican Republic, La llave de mi corazon was the best selling album of that year and Guerra was named best selling artist of 2007 according to the number as of September of that year.
 Also, the album peaked at number 8 in Ecuador, 3 in Paraguay and 4 in Venezuela retail albums charts.
 The album also charted moderately in other territories, peaking at number 12 in Spain, 63 in Mexico and 77 in Netherlands album charts.